 Benicar Gastrointestinal Disorder Lawyers

-The Driscoll Firm, P.C., is investigating claims that Benicar, one of the country’s top-selling blood pressure drugs, causes patients to develop sprue-like enteropathy and other gastrointestinal disorders.
+The Driscoll Firm, LLC, is investigating claims that Benicar, one of the country’s top-selling blood pressure drugs, causes patients to develop sprue-like enteropathy and other gastrointestinal disorders.

 In 2013, the U.S. Food and Drug Administration (FDA) ordered drug manufacturer Daiichi Sankyo to add a warning about this side effect to the labeling of Benicar and its sister drugs, Benicar HCT, Azor and Tribenzor.
 However, the FDA issued this warning roughly 11 years after Benicar first hit the U.S. market.
 As a result, thousands of patients across the country may have suffered severe gastrointestinal harm after using the medication due to the fact that they lacked a proper warning about this risk.

 If you believe that you or a family member has suffered gastrointestinal problems associated with Benicar, contact The Driscoll Firm.
 We are a nationally recognized leader in defective pharmaceutical product litigation.
 We can provide a free review of your case today and discuss your legal options.

 Doctors prescribe Benicar (olmesartan medoxomil) to help patients to bring their high blood pressure under control.
 It is an angiotensin II receptor blocker (ARB).
 The drug blocks a chemical that tightens and narrows blood vessels, which helps to lower a patient’s blood pressure and prevent strokes and heart attacks.

 Despite this benefit, the FDA reports that Benicar may cause patients to suffer sprue-like enteropathy.
 This condition develops in the gastrointestinal (GI) tract and carries symptoms similar to celiac disease.
 Those symptoms include:

 - Cardiovascular problems.